mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ## Peripherals
 - Draw a circuit to connect a sensor to a microcontroller.
 - Draw a circuit to drive a LED from a microcontroller.
 What about a high-power LED?
+What if I want to change the brightness?
 - Draw a circuit to drive a motor from a microcontroller.
 What if isolation is required?
+What if I want to change the speed?

 ## ADC
 Most of my ADC/DAC questions have been in the context of embedded systems, not too much on analog design or anything.